quixio/quix-docs/docs/quix-streams-intro.md

     ---

-    Get started using Quix Streams
+    Get started using Quix Streams.
+Get your CPU data into Quix in under 10 minutes.

     [Quickstart :octicons-arrow-right-24:](./get-started/quickstart.md)